 Testing Accommodations for Students with Disabilities

 - The webpages below provide information about the process for requesting accommodations.
 Be sure to read the information carefully.
 Start the process early.
 Extensive documentation is required, and it may take a very long time to go through the approval process.
-Do not assume that the documentation you have provided to the Disability Services for Students office will be enough.
+Do not assume that the documentation you have provided to the Student Accessibility Services (Durham/Manchester) office will be enough.
 You may be asked for more current documentation.
 You must show that your disability substantially impacts your ability to take the test, and the accommodation is directly related to the disability.

 - MCAT: Medical College Admissions Test: Examinees with Disabilities

 - OAT: Optometry Admissions Test: Click on Request for Testing Accommodations in the table of contents.

 - GRE: Graduate Record Exam Disability Accommodations